wincent/masochist/content/blog/a-call-for-help-bansshee.md

 Bansshee is a lightweight daemon written in Perl designed to thwart dictionary-based SSH brute force attacks.
 It is free software released under the GPL.
 Given that I don't actually make any money out of Bansshee (no donations so far, although I have received code-contributions from two kind souls) I'm asking if anyone would like to step forward and make a donation to cover some part (or all) of the renewal costs for these domains.
 The domains aren't essential for the continuation of the project (the software will continue to be hosted [here](http://typechecked.net/a/products/bansshee/)) but I'd like to continue providing them as a convenience for users if I can.

 If the donations cover the costs then I'll transfer the domains away from GoDaddy to another register, probably [Joker](http://joker.com/).
-The highest priority will be bansshee.org, followed by dot-com and finally dot-net.
+The highest priority will be the dot-org, followed by the dot-com and finally the dot-net.
 Take a look at their [price list](https://joker.com/index.joker?mode=page&page=pricing) if you'd like to donate.

 More information about Bansshee can be found on the [project page](http://typechecked.net/a/products/bansshee/) and in the two articles ([1](http://typechecked.net/a/about/wincent/weblog/archives/2006/04/bansshee_my_ans.php), [2](http://typechecked.net/a/about/wincent/weblog/archives/2006/04/bansshee_update.php)) that I wrote while developing it.